FDio/csit/docs/report/introduction/test_environment_sut_calib_clx.rst

-Calibration Data - Cascadelake
+Calibration Data - Cascade Lake
 ------------------------------

-Following sections include sample calibration data measured on s32-t27-sut1 server running in one of the Intel Xeon Skylake testbeds as specified in `FD.io CSIT testbeds - Xeon Cascadelake`_.
+Following sections include sample calibration data measured on s32-t27-sut1 server running in one of the Intel Xeon Skylake testbeds as specified in `FD.io CSIT testbeds - Xeon Cascade Lake`_.

-Calibration data obtained from all other servers in Cascadelake testbeds shows the same or similar values.
+Calibration data obtained from all other servers in Cascade Lake testbeds shows the same or similar values.